 In many large CPG organizations, brand managers are often siloed from the sales force and internal shopper marketing and channel marketing departments.
 However, each of these departments contributes equally to the success of a particular brand or product.

 As a brand manager, it is up to you to open the lines of communication in your corner of the organization.
 Don’t be afraid to be a maverick.
 Create an integrated marketing department.
 Organize cross-department meetings about your brand.
 Get input and buy-in from the other departments.
 Benefit from the experience of other perspectives in the organization.
 Get everyone excited about what you, as a team, want to do.

 Everyone should be working toward one goal that benefits each equally.
 Only then can you truly integrate your efforts to bring brand management, channel marketing and shopper marketing together so you can leverage what you’re doing at retail.

 It may seem like a lot of work, but it’s worth it.
 In CRN’s experience, organizations that use integrated marketing approaches reap the highest rewards, bolstered by numerous efficiencies.

-When your salespeople present to retailers, they can benefit greatly by having the support of your promotion agency, who can explain specifically how a retail marketing program works and what the benefits are, and answer questions or address concerns right on the spot.
+When your salespeople present to retailers, they can benefit greatly by having the support of your agency, who can explain specifically how a retail marketing program works and what the benefits are, and answer questions or address concerns right on the spot.
 Sales people sell, marketers market, and they both have a role in successfully selling in a retail marketing program.

 The collaboration shouldn’t end there.
-Your promotion agency should work directly with marketing and advertising contacts at retailers to ensure a smooth approval process and buy-in at all levels of the retailer organization.
+Your agency should work directly with marketing and advertising contacts at retailers to ensure a smooth approval process and buy-in at all levels of the retailer organization.